MVSteve. Two Time. Nashty.

 Per Celebrity Net Worth, Steve Nash’s net worth is $95 million.

-In an unacquainted role as a first-time head coach, Nash will navigate it like a pick-and-roll.
+Now that he’s gotten his feet wet as a first-time head coach, Nash is navigating it like a pick-and-roll.